vishalsai20/cloneLibreChat/docs/overview.md

    * The backend stores this reply in the database and sends it back to the frontend.

 8. **Frontend Updates the UI**
-   * The frontend receives the response and displays it in the chat interface.
+   * The frontend receives the response and displays it in the chat interface and modifies the UI.
-   * If streaming is enabled, the message appears progressively as tokens are received.

 ### Sequence Diagram